 What other status symbols exist?
 How about expensive vacations, trips, and experiences?

-To practice stealth wealth, you must consider material possessions alongside your adventures.
+To practice stealth wealth, you must hide your material possessions and refrain from talking about expensive adventures and experiences.
+It’s easy to spot stealth wealth when you talk about traveling around the globe.
 Social media images of trendy hot spots are just as flashy as fancy cars and big houses, and expensive activities, projects, and events can accidentally blow your stealth wealth cover.

 How to Spot Stealth Wealth